Phone Companion

-Phone Companion is an app advertising and file transfer utility included with Windows 10 and available for Windows 10 Mobile.
-It provides a partial list of Microsoft apps that are available on Android, and Windows 10 Mobile.
-In order to use the Phone Companion, users must sign in with a Microsoft Account, which will sync installation progress across devices.
-It is now discontinued and replaced by the Phone Link app in October 2018 Update.
-Microsoft also confirmed that its Cortana digital assistant app will arrive for Android and iOS, having previously only been available for Windows devices.
+Phone Companion is a discontinued app advertising and file transfer utility included with Windows 10 and available for Windows 10 Mobile.
+It provided a partial list of Microsoft apps that are available on Android, and Windows 10 Mobile.
+In order to use the Phone Companion, users had to sign in with a Microsoft Account, which would sync installation progress across devices.
+It was replaced by the Phone Link app in the October 2018 Update, but can still be accessed on prior versions.

 App advertising

 The first screen allows users to choose a type of mobile device that they own.
 Once the user has chosen, a second screen presents the user with information on some of the available apps.
 Under the listing for Windows phones, there is a link to view available devices.

 On the Windows 10 Mobile screen, users are shown a list of apps that are already built-into their phone's system: Cortana, Photos, Groove, Movies & TV, OneNote, Skype, "Office" (Word, Excel, and PowerPoint only in this listing), and Outlook.
 Clicking on an icon in the list provides a description of what the app does.
 It is not clear why OneNote, Outlook, Sway, Delve, and Office Lens are not included in the Office category.

-If the user selects the Android or the iOS screen, he or she will see a list of apps available for that mobile operating system, all of which support Microsoft account sign-ins: Cortana, OneDrive, Groove, OneNote, Skype, "Office", and Outlook.
+If the user selects the Android or the iOS screen, they will see a list of apps available for that mobile operating system, all of which support Microsoft account sign-ins: Cortana, OneDrive, Groove, OneNote, Skype, "Office", and Outlook.
 There is a Get Started button below each.
 Clicking on one will lead the user to a series of steps with a description of the app or bundle, spot for emailing a link to the app on the mobile device's store, and button for marking that the app has been downloaded onto a mobile device.

 Microsoft does not list its cross-platform apps for Xbox, Solitaire Collection, Money, Sports, News, Weather, Sway, Delve, Office Lens, GroupMe, or Bing on the Phone Companion.